Wine Poached Salmon with Cucumber Sauce

 Preheat the oven to 350°F.

-In a large saucepan, placed wine, water, lemon, peppercorns, juniper berries, bay leaves, basil, and fennel.
-Place the saucepan over high heat and bring the liquid to a boil.
-Reduce the heat to low and simmer the liquid for 10 minutes.
-Remove from the heat, discard the fennel and basil and let cool.
+In a large saucepan, combine the wine, water, lemon slices, peppercorns, juniper berries, bay leaves, basil, and fennel.
+Bring to a boil over high heat, then reduce to a simmer and cook for 10 minutes to infuse flavors.
+Remove from heat, discard the fennel and basil, and let the liquid cool slightly.

-Place the salmon into a foil pan and pour the poaching liquid over the salmon.
-(Place the foil baking pan on a baking sheet for easier handling.)
-Cover the pan with foil and seal it tightly.
+Place the salmon fillet (skin side down) in one foil baking pan.
+Pour the cooled poaching liquid evenly over the fish.
+Set the foil pan on a baking sheet for easier handling.
+Cover tightly with foil to seal.

-To serve, cut one end off the foil pan, and using a spatula, slide the salmon onto a platter.
-Garnish with lemon slices fanned out along the top and sprigs of fresh dill.
-Serve with a spoonful of Cucumber Sauce ladled over the salmon.
+When ready to serve, cut one end off the foil pan and gently slide the salmon onto a serving platter.
+Garnish with lemon slices and fresh dill sprigs.
+Serve chilled or at room temperature with a spoonful of Cucumber Dressing over each portion.

 Related Posts